dome9/terraform-provider-dome9/website/docs/r/admission_control_policy.html.markdown

 # dome9_admission_control_policy

-This  resource is used to  create and modify admission control policy in Dome9 for cloudguard containers.
-An admission control policy is the combination of a RuleSet applied to a specific Kubernetes cloud account with specific action.
+This resource is used to create and modify admission control policy in CloudGuard for cloudguard containers.
+An admission control policy is the combination of a Ruleset applied to a specific Kubernetes environment with specific action.

 ## Example Usage